Fractal Based Rational Cubic Trigonometric Zipper Interpolation with Positivity Constraints: Convergence Analysis

+where $\phi$ denotes the rational cubic trigonometric FIF. \cite{chand2015positivity}.
 The first term $\|\phi_\epsilon - \phi\|_\infty $ gives the error bound between RCTZFIF and RCTFIF, while the second term accounts for the error between the classical spline relative to the target function $\psi$, which is the RCTFIF.

 We now state the following result from~\cite{chand2015positivity}, which gives the error bound for the classical spline interpolation $\psi$ and the RCTFIF $\phi$: \begin{theorem} (\cite{chand2015positivity}) Let $\psi \in C^3[t_1, t_n]$ be the original function that generates $\{(t_i, f_i), i \in \mathbb{N}_{n}\}$ and let $\phi$ be the RCTFIF $\in \mathcal{C}^1[t_1, t_n]$.
 Let $d_i, i\in \mathbb{N}_n$ be the bounded first-order derivative at knot $t_i, i \in \mathbb{N}_n$.
-Let $|\lambda|_\infty = max\{|\lambda_j|, j \in \mathbb{N}_{n-1}\}$ and the shape parameters $\alpha_j, \beta_j, \gamma_j, \delta_j, j \in \mathbb{N}_{n-1}$ are non-negative with $\beta_i \geq\alpha_j, \gamma_j \geq \delta_j$.
+Let $|\lambda|_\infty = max\{|\lambda_j|, j \in \mathbb{N}_{n-1}\}$ and the shape parameters $\alpha_j, \beta_j, \gamma_j, \delta_j, j \in \mathbb{N}_{n-1}$ are non-negative with $\beta_j \geq\alpha_j, \gamma_j \geq \delta_j$.
 Then

-where $E(h) = ||\psi||_\infty + \frac{4h}{\pi}E_1 , E^*(h) = F + \frac{4h}{\pi}E_2, E_1 = \max_{ 1 \leq j \leq n-1} \{d_j\}, F = max\{|f_1|, |f_n|\}$,\ $E_2 = max\{|d_1|, |d_n|\}$ and c is as defined in Proposition 2 of \cite{chand2015positivity}. \end{theorem}
+where $E(h) = ||\psi||_\infty + \frac{4h}{\pi}E_1 , E^*(h) = F + \frac{4h}{\pi}E_2, E_1 = \max\limits_{1 \le j \le n-1} \{d_j\}, F = max\{|f_1|, |f_n|\}$,\ $E_2 = max\{|d_1|, |d_n|\}$ and c is as defined in Proposition 2 of \cite{chand2015positivity}. \end{theorem}

 Now, to approximate the upper bound for $||\phi_\epsilon - \phi||_\infty$, consider